Taiping Rebellion 1850 - 1864

 Frederick Bruce ➚ writing to British authorities, 26th May 1860 Shanghai.

 After the fall of Nanjing, the Qing system of control lay in tatters, the Manchu rulers had given up control to local leaders (warlords) such as Li Hongzhang ➚ to fight the Taipings in an echo of the break-up of the Tang dynasty.
-The Qing Emperors never again ruled China directly, they had to administer with the backing of the strong local warlords.
-Dowager Empress Cixi who is widely seen as the villain who gave in to foreign demands was left very little room to maneuver.
-The warlords that ruled much of China as a result of the Taiping Rebellion were left firmly in control, if China’s long history was to be repeated it could well have been one of these warlords who went on to found a new dynasty.
-In fact it was Sun Yatsen’s Republican movement that became the winner and Imperial China came to an end.
+The Qing Emperors never again ruled all of China, they had to administer with the backing of the strong local warlords.
+Dowager Empress Cixi who is widely seen as the villain who gave in to foreign demands was actually left very little room to maneuver.
+The warlords that ruled much of China as a result of the Taiping Rebellion were left firmly in control, if China’s long history was to be repeated would have been one of these warlords who went on to found a new dynasty and indeed this happened when Yuan Shikai proclaimed himself emperor in 1915.
+But the Republican movement eventually proved the winner and Imperial China came to an end.

 Li Hongzhang based the ‘Ever Victorious Army’ on Zeng's ‘Hunan Braves’ and eventually with Western aid, the Taipings were defeated.
 Zeng was rewarded with many high honors by a grateful Manchu emperor.
 However, the emergence of strong regional leaders such as Guofan led to the period of warlordism that dominated late Qing and the Republican period of Chinese history.
 Zeng worked with the British General Charles Gordon ➚ on the Shanghai defenses, and he learned modern British military tactics from Gordon.